Snow White vs the BBFC – the Disney classic that was deemed too scary for under-16s

 It may have minted the Walt Disney brand of animated fairy-tale films, but the studio’s first full-length feature, 1937’s Snow White And The Seven Dwarfs has a deserved reputation for its scary scenes.
 From the sequence where Snow White goes out into the woods alone, to the evil Queen’s iconic transformation scenes, there’s a lot in there to spook the youngest viewers.

-Nevertheless, by today’s standards, it may be surprising to learn that the British Board of Film Censors (as the BBFC was then known) originally gave Snow White an A certificate.
+Nevertheless, it may surprise you to learn that the British Board of Film Censors (as the BBFC was then known) originally gave Snow White an A certificate.
 Much like the A in the modern 12A, this certificate meant that the Board deemed the film unsuitable for viewers under 16, unless accompanied by a parent or guardian.

-In fairness, most of the younger target audience for Snow White would have been seeing them with an adult – the problem with a 5-year-old wandering into a cinema unaccompanied is not that the film might be a bit scary.
-It’s not the same as the later battle with the BBFC over Mrs Doubtfire’s 12 certificate, which we’ve written about previously:
+In fairness, most of the younger target audience for Snow White would have been seeing them with an adult.
+The problem with a 5-year-old wandering into a cinema unaccompanied is not that the film might be a bit scary.
+It’s not the same as the later battle with the BBFC over Mrs Doubtfire’s 12 certificate, which we’ve previously written about previously:

 Read more: Mrs Doubtfire vs the BBFC – from 12 to PG and back again